King secretary to auction items from U.S. civil rights leader

-RIDGELAND, Mississippi (Reuters) - A civil rights activist who worked as Martin Luther King Jr.’s personal secretary is auctioning off a rare collection of items, including the final page of King’s famous “I Have a Dream” speech.
+RIDGELAND, Miss., Oct 8 (Reuters) - A civil rights activist who worked as Martin Luther King Jr.’s personal secretary is auctioning off a rare collection of items, including the final page of King’s famous “I Have a Dream” speech.

 Opening bids range from a few hundred dollars to tens of thousands of dollars for artifacts that offer a glimpse of the civil rights movement from the front lines, the auction house said.